-My Easy and Informative Guide to LA in Three Days: Intro: I lived in LA for 4 years and absolutely loved it there!
-My love for the City of Angels and my own recent 3 day LA trip inspired me to write this guide from my actual itinerary!
-I realize how overwhelming it is when you have so much to see in a city and very little time in which to do it!
+3 Days in LA: An Easy Intro Guide: I lived in LA for four years and absolutely loved it there.
+My love for the City of Angels along with one of my own three-day LA trips inspired me to write this guide from my actual itinerary.
+I realize how overwhelming it is when you have so much to see in a big city and very little time in which to do it!

 Breakfast at The Griddle Cafe

-The Griddle Cafe, in my opinion, is the best place to grab breakfast in all of LA!
-They are only open for breakfast and lunch and they serve both all day long.
-They are famous for their giant portions and their very trendy Hollywood scene!
+The Griddle Cafe, in my opinion, is the best place to grab breakfast in all of Los Angeles.
+They are only open for breakfast and lunch and they serve both the entire time.
+They are famous for their giant portions and their very trendy Hollywood scene.
 Their very extensive menu consists of just about anything and everything one could want-even protein healthy breakfasts-and expounds to include fancy versions of the most basic of breakfast items!

-Comprehensive Hollywood, Beverly Hills and Star Homes Tour
+Comprehensive Hollywood, Beverly Hills & Star Homes Tour

 Lunch at Sushi Koo

-Next head to lunch at Sushi Koo in West Hollywood.
-It is a small hole-in-the-wall sushi place with some of the best sushi and the most friendly service around!
-They accept CASH ONLY and at only $3.50 per plate (excluding some of the special rolls) including tax, it’s a fantastic deal too!
-My favorites are the dynamite roll, the shrimp tempura california roll (both pictured above) and the salmon sashimi!
+After the tour, head to lunch at Sushi Koo in West Hollywood.
+It is a small hole-in-the-wall sushi place with some of the best sushi and the most friendly service around.
+With an average of $4-$4.50 per plate (excluding some of the special rolls) including tax, it’s a pretty good deal.
+My absolute favorite (and why eating here is a must every trip) is the Dynamite Roll.
+Other favorites include the Shrimp Tempura California Roll and the salmon sashimi!

 Downtown Disney Village

-After this we drove to Anaheim to Downtown Disney Village for the 60th Diamond Anniversary Celebration of Disneyland!
+After this, we drove to Anaheim to Downtown Disney Village for the 60th Diamond Anniversary Celebration of Disneyland.
 I had to grab 60th Diamond Anniversary blue Mickey ears to match my 50th Golden Anniversary gold Mickey ears I got while living in LA!
 Yes, I’m a big kid and you’re never too old for Disney!
-The 60th Diamond Anniversary Celebration continues until September 5, 2016!

-While we were there, we grabbed dinner at the Rainforest Cafe!
-It is a neat experience if you’ve never been.
-It’s like your eating inside the jungle!
+While we were there, we grabbed dinner at the Rainforest Cafe.
+If you’ve never been, it is a neat experience.
+It’s like your eating inside the jungle.
 Every so often, the lights dim and the animals come alive!

-This is the Tropical Island Chicken Salad that I had and it was so yummy!
-It has mangos, strawberries, grapes, roasted pumpkin seeds and a honey-lime vinaigrette!
-I had mine with grilled shrimp because I usually prefer it over chicken!
+This is the Tropical Island Chicken Salad that I had and it was quite yummy.
+It has mangos, strawberries, grapes, roasted pumpkin seeds, and a honey-lime vinaigrette.
+I ordered mine with grilled shrimp.
 So good!

-If this isn’t your thing or the celebration is over, there are several other options.
-You could stay and eat at one of the many cafes at Venice Beach and watch the sunset or drive further south along Pacific Coast Highway (PCH) to see some of the other famous beaches such as Manhattan Beach, Hermosa Beach and Redondo Beach!
+If Downtown Disney isn’t your thing, there are several other options.
+You could stay and eat at one of the many cafes in Venice Beach and watch the sunset or drive further south along Pacific Coast Highway (PCH) to see some of the other famous beaches such as Manhattan Beach, Hermosa Beach or Redondo Beach!

-And just like that, Day One comes to a close!
+And just like that, Day One comes to a close.
 Having fun yet?
 Yes?
-That’s great because there’s much more to come!
-Coming next is My Easy and Informative Guide to LA in Three Days: Day Two and you won’t want to miss it!
+That’s great because there’s much more to come.
+Get ready for 3 Days in LA: An Easy Day Two Guide.
+You won’t want to miss it!
 It is packed with fun things to do and includes relaxation LA style! 🙂

-Also if you are just joining in, click My Easy and Informative Guide to LA in Three Days: Intro to get caught up!
+Also if you are just joining in, catch up to speed with the 3 Days in LA: An Easy Intro Guide to get caught up!

 Have you been to any of the places Day One covers?
 Have you been wanting to go to a specific location?
 Do you have a question about any of them?
 Drop me a comment, I love hearing from you!